ConkerMobile/Throne-of-Power/README.md

 # Throne Of Power 2
 - This is the Official Throne of Power Game
-- 2nd Version currently being developed
+- 2nd Version is now available

 Enjoy!